eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 - Create them all before adding products
 - Easier to bulk import products when categories exist

+**VAC Pricing:**
+- Enable VAC pricing for categories where vacuum-sealed products are common
+- This adds an extra price column in price lists
+- Only enable when needed to keep price lists simple

 **Use Icons:**
 - Visual differentiation
 - Easier to scan
 - More professional appearance

+### Units of Measure

+**Create Units Before Products:**
+- Add all custom units you'll need first
+- Then assign them when creating products
+- Common units: box, kg, piece, tray, lb

+---

+## Safety Features

+### Deletion Protection

+**Products:**
+- Cannot delete products that are used in active, pending approval, or archived price lists
+- System will show which price lists contain the product
+- Remove from price lists first, or wait until price lists are drafts

+**Categories:**
+- Cannot delete categories whose products are used in active, pending approval, or archived price lists
+- System will show which price lists contain products from this category
+- Must remove products from price lists first

+**Error Messages:**
+You'll see clear messages like:
+- "Cannot delete product.
+It is used in price list 'PRICES ETA TUE/WED 12-11-2025' (active).
+Remove it from those price lists first."
+- "Cannot delete category.
+Products in this category are used in 2 price lists (active, pending approval).
+Remove them from those price lists first."

 ---